Naruto/dotfiles/README.md

 This is naruto's dotfiles.

-The dotfiles aims to provide easily and smoothly operaions and recognizable syntax eye-candy in zsh of a terminal.
+The dotfiles aim to provide easily and smoothly operating and recognizable syntax eye-candy in zsh of a terminal.

 # Prepare